Bikds/HubPowerSavings/README.md

 # HubPowerSavings
 C Program for USB Hub Power Savings

-"hub_sweeps_configs.c" is the C file which calculates the total power savings using the dynamic algorithm.
+"hub_power_scheduling.c" is the C program which calculates the total power savings using our proposed dynamic scheduling algorithm.

-The file "hub_config.h" declares the constants used in the C file.
+The file "hub_config.h" defines some of the values used by the program such as the power consumption in various states and the entry and exit times for the various low-power states.

-"hub_config.in" provides sample input values for the C file to read and calculate the power savings for. "hub.out" contains the results from "hub_sweeps_configs.c" when it is run with the values in "hub_config.in".
+"hub_config.in" provides the set of input values representing the link width and frequency of each DFP and UFP, along with the bandwidth demand for each DFP in each direction.

+The C program computes the power savings for various scenarios, including scheduling interval for each of the low power states.
+The output is printed on the screen.
+The system designer can choose to include this scheduling algorithm and control the power savings dynamically in a real system.

+"hub.out" contains the results of our program "hub_power_scheduling.c" for "hub_config.h" and "hub_config.in" by redirecting the screen output to "hub.out".
+This is provided to give the reader an idea of the type of output to expect without having to run the program.